Ognjen Mudrinski

-Ognjen Mudrinski (Огњен Мудрински; born 15 November 1991) is a Serbian professional footballer who plays as a striker for Mladost Novi Sad.
+Ognjen Mudrinski (Огњен Мудрински; born 15 November 1991) is a Serbian professional footballer who plays as a striker for Dubočica.

 Club career

 Vojvodina

 Mudrinski began playing football in Vojvodina's youth academy.
 He scored a goal on his professional debut for the club from Novi Sad at the age of 18 in a match against OFK Beograd on 11 April 2010.
 However, after being loaned out to various clubs, Mudrinski signed for Jagodina in August 2011.
 He was quoted saying that "Vojvodina didn't give me a real chance."

 Jagodina

 Mudrinski made his debut for Jagodina at the age of 19 in a match against OFK Beograd on 20 August 2011.
 While this time he did not score on his debut, by the end of the 2011–12 season he became the eighth most prolific scorer in the entire league by scoring a total of nine goals.
 He made his first appearances in UEFA competition at the age of 20 in July 2012 when he played in both legs of his club's elimination by FC Ordabasy in the 2012–13 UEFA Europa League qualifying phase.